soyart/soyart/README.md

 - 💰 [FnGoBot](https://github.com/artnoi43/fngobot) - a Telegram chat bot for tracking/alerting prices from financial markets.

 - 🔒 [gfc](https://github.com/artnoi43/gfc) - my first Go code!
-It is used to encrypt/decrypt with AES256 or RSA.
+This CLI program is used to encrypt/decrypt with AES256 or RSA.

+### Small useful programs for devs

+- 💻 [rd.js](https://gitlab.com/artnoi/unix/-/blob/main/utils/bin/rd.js) - a CLI JavaScipt snippet that use macOS Disk Utility.app (`diskutil`) to create a ramdisk.
+Perfect for Linuxers who use `/tmp` all the time!

 - #️⃣ [csc](https://github.com/artnoi43/csc) - a simple CLI tool to generate checksum, with optional comparison.